wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/nodes.md

 ## Reset
 A reset node does what it says.
 It resets the current chat flow and starts the chat again.
 This node has no setting options.

 > Warning: This node resets the conversation as soon as it becomes active.
 Therefore, you should make sure that it always dependents on a condition.
 For example, you could ask the user before resetting.
+A reset cannot be undone.
+You will lose your entire lifecycle data!